tillbiskup/aspecd/docs/examples/plotting-compositeplotter-share-axes.rst

         for k in plotting-compositeplotter-share*pdf; do echo ${k%.*}; convert -density 180 $k ${k%.*}.png; done

-As this is a rather lengthly recipe demonstrating many different scenarios, the individual cases are shown separately, each with the corresponding section of the recipe.
+As this is a rather lengthy recipe demonstrating many different scenarios, the individual cases are shown separately, each with the corresponding section of the recipe.

 All *y* axes shared